Weak optimal transport with unnormalized kernels: Introduction

 \end{itemize}

 Let us now present the main results of this paper.

 Our first main contribution, is a primal attainment result for the transport problem \eqref{eq:TPintro}.
 Under Assumptions \eqref{eq:A-intro} and \eqref{eq:B-intro}, we show that for all probability measures $\mu \in \mathcal{P}(\X)$ and $\nu \in \mathcal{P}(\Y)$, there exists a nonnegative kernel $q \in \mathcal{Q}(\mu,\nu)$ such that $\mathcal{I}_c(\mu,\nu) = \int c(x,q^x)\,\mu(dx)$ (see Theorem \ref{thm:strongsol}).
-In a nutshell, the role of Assumption \eqref{eq:B-intro} is to avoid mass accumulation on sets of $\mu$ measure $0$.
+In a nutshell, Assumption \eqref{eq:B-intro} prevents mass accumulation on sets of $\mu$ measure $0$.
 Note that existence of solutions can also hold under other types of conditions on $c$ (see in particular Theorem \ref{thm:duality-eco} dealing with nonpositive cost functions $c$ having a moderate growth).